memogarcia/doc-fzf/README.md

 ## Extending Doc-FZF

-`doc-fzf` is a modular application, it can load modules at runtime that scrap websites in any way you like.
+`doc-fzf` is a modular application.
+It can load modules at runtime that scrap websites in any way you like.

 Any module should always contain:

 * class name must always be `Screapper(FZFDoc)`
 * `self.documentation_url` attribute
-* `def get_documentation(self):` function that will return a tuple ("url", "description")
+* `def get_documentation(self):` function that must always return a tuple ("url", "description")

 ```python
 from doc_fzf.pyfzf import FZFDoc